federicamazza/vaadin-cmis-browser/README.md

 ```

 ## Notes
-- the *mvn-repo* branch is an embedded Maven repository used to distribute **cmis-client** updates as soon as they are ready in order to not having to manually run `mvn install` every time that module is updated: ignore it
+- The *mvn-repo* branch is an embedded Maven repository used to distribute **cmis-client** updates as soon as they are ready.
+If a build fails, try to run it again like so: `mvn -U clean your_goals`.